dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 ```
 aws ec2 allocate-address \
-  --tag-specifications 'ResourceType=elastic-ip,Tags=[{Key=Name,Value=kubernetes-the-hard-way-ip},{Key=Project,Value=kubernetes-the-hard-way}]'
+  --tag-specifications 'ResourceType=elastic-ip,Tags=[{Key=Name,Value=kubernetes-the-hard-way-ip},{Key=Project,Value=kubernetes-the-hard-way}]' \
+  --output text
 ```

 ### Internet Gateway
-In order to allow access via SSH we need to create Internet Gateway and attached it to our VPC:
+In order to allow access to our compute resources within VPC from local machine via SSH we need to create Internet Gateway and attach it to our VPC:

 ```
 aws ec2 create-internet-gateway \